This Banana moonshine recipe will make you go bananas for its simplicity, cost-effectiveness and of course, the delicious results!

 One of the most intimidating steps of making moonshine is undoubtedly distillation.
 At How to Moonshine, we make it as simple as possible with our easy to use craft stills and step by step instructions.

-We love our Copper Appalachian Easiest to Use Complete Moonshine Kit.
+We love our Magnum All in One Moonshine Still Kit.
 This kit has everything you need in order to make quality spirits at home.
-The Copper Appalachian is both a fermentor and a still so you can save money and space in your kitchen.
+The Magnum is both a fermentor and a still so you can save money and space in your kitchen.